Lee Molyneux: Crewe Alexandra

-Molyneux signed with League One side Crewe Alexandra on a two-year contract in July 2013.
-He lost his first team place in October, and the next month he joined Keith Hill's League Two club Rochdale on loan.
+Molyneux signed a two-year contract with League One side Crewe Alexandra in July 2013.
+He lost his first-team place in October, and the next month he joined Keith Hill's League Two club Rochdale on loan.
 He made only three substitute appearance for the "Dale" during his time at Spotland.
 On 23 January 2014, Molyneux re-joined Accrington Stanley on an initial one-month loan.
 Speaking of his loan move, Molyneux stated that "It feels like coming home".
-On 24 February 2014, Molyneux signed a loan extension for the maximum of 93 days on an emergency-loan deal.
+On 24 February 2014, Molyneux signed a loan extension for the maximum of 93 days on an emergency loan deal.
 On 8 March, he scored a first-half hat-trick in a 3–1 win over league leaders Chesterfield at the Crown Ground, earning himself a place on the Football League team of the week.

-He expected to leave Crewe in summer 2014, but remained after manager Steve Davis told him he had a part to play at the club in the 2014–15 season; he began the season in the first-team but again soon fell out of favour.
+He expected to leave Crewe in the summer of 2014 but remained after manager Steve Davis told him he had a part to play at the club in the 2014–15 season; he began the season in the first-team but again soon fell out of favour.
 He returned to Accrington on loan in October 2014, saying that "It seems like I have never been away...
-I know there is a new manager (John Coleman) now but it just has the same feel around the place.
+I know there is a new manager (John Coleman) now, but it just has the same feel around the place.
 It's so familiar and I am buzzing."
 His contract at Crewe was terminated by mutual consent in January 2015.